How Big, How Blue, How Beautiful: Conception and recording

 On 4 June 2014, Welch told NME that the band's third studio album was in the works.
-There was an emphasized effort to avoid heavily orchestrating the instrumental arrangements, or as Welch described it, "make Ceremonials Part Two", as she believed the predecessor had reached its creative peak.
+There was an emphasised effort to avoid heavily orchestrating the instrumental arrangements, or as Welch described it, "make Ceremonials Part Two", as she believed the predecessor had reached its creative peak.
 Welch said that she wanted to work with Dravs on the album, as he produced Björk's Homogenic (1997), an important album to Welch.
 "I felt he had that balance of organic and electronic capabilities, managing those two worlds.
 And, you know, he's good with big sounds.
 And I like big sounds.
 And he's good with trumpets, and I knew I wanted a brass section on this record", she said in the press release.
 "With Markus, I wanted to make something that was big but that had a gentleness to it, that had a warmth, that was rooted.
 I think that's why we went back more to the live instruments.
 Something that was band-led almost", she added.
 The final track on the album, "Mother", was co-produced by Dravs and Paul Epworth.

 Promotion

 On 10 February 2015, Florence and the Machine released a music video featuring a snippet of the album's title track, "How Big, How Blue, How Beautiful".
 The video, which showed Welch dancing with her look-alike, was directed by Tabitha Denholm and Vincent Haycock, and served as an album teaser.

-Florence and the Machine performed "What Kind of Man" and "Ship to Wreck" on Later... with Jools Holland on 28 April 2015.
+The band performed "What Kind of Man" and "Ship to Wreck" on Later... with Jools Holland on 28 April 2015.
 On 9 May, the band performed both songs on Saturday Night Live.
 The group performed "Ship to Wreck" on The Tonight Show Starring Jimmy Fallon on June 2.

 The band performed at numerous European festivals in summer 2015, including Way Out West in Sweden, headlining Glastonbury festival, Super Bock Super Rock in Portugal and Rock Werchter in Belgium, among others.
 On 9 September 2015, the group's tour in support of the album kicked off in Belfast, Northern Ireland.